oscar-system/GAP_pkg/GAP_pkg_modisom/README.md

 # GAP_pkg_modisom

-This is generated wrapper package for the GAP package ModIsom 2.5.3.
+This is a generated Julia wrapper package for the GAP package ModIsom 2.5.3.

 ## Issues